Permafrost/Tundra/README.md

-    * `$content.types` is a list of MIME media types with the same number of items as `$documents`, where `$content.types[n]` describes the format of the resulting serialized `$document[n]`.
-For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+    * `$content.types` is a list of MIME media types with the same number of items as `$documents`, where `$content.types[n]` describes the format of the resulting serialized `$document[n]`:
+      * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
+      * Flat File: optionally specify any MIME media type.
+      * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
+      * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
+      * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
+      * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
+      * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

       Use this input argument when `$documents` contains unlike formats (for example, a mixture of [XML] and [JSON] MIME types).

-    * `$content.type` is the MIME media type that describes the format of all items in the resulting list of serialized content.
-For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+    * `$content.type` is the MIME media type that describes the format of all items in the resulting list of serialized content:
+      * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
+      * Flat File: optionally specify any MIME media type.
+      * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
+      * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
+      * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
+      * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
+      * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

       Use this input argument when `$documents` contains like formats (for example, when all items adhere to the exact same [XML] MIME type).